- Time:

 Then Dr. Benjamin Freedman will present data from studies of polycystic kidney disease that used a commercially available method to differentiate human iPS cells into multi-segment organoids resembling kidney tissues.
 During this part of the webinar, you’ll learn how kidney organoids are shedding light on disease-specific mechanisms as well as helping to test novel therapies and treatment approaches.

-A live Q&A session will follow the presentation, offering you a chance to pose questions to our expert panelists.
+A live Q&A session followed the presentation, offering a chance to pose questions to our expert panelists.

 Webinar produced with support from: